JuliaMath/Polynomials.jl/README.md

 Polynomial objects also have other methods:

-* 0-based indexing is used to extract the coefficients of `[a0, a1, a2, ...]`, coefficients may be changed using indexing notation.
+* For standard basis polynomials, 0-based indexing is used to extract the coefficients of `[a0, a1, a2, ...]`; for mutable polynomials, coefficients may be changed using indexing notation.

-* `coeffs`: returns the entire coefficient vector
+* `coeffs`: returns the coefficients

 * `degree`: returns the polynomial degree, `length` is number of stored coefficients

-* `variable`: returns the polynomial symbol as polynomial in the underlying type
+* `variable`: returns the polynomial symbol as a polynomial in the underlying type

-* `norm`: find the `p`-norm of a polynomial
+* `LinearAlgebra.norm`: find the `p`-norm of a polynomial

 * `conj`: finds the conjugate of a polynomial over a complex field